 Another problem with a diet low in whole-plant sourced complex carbohydrates; like fruits, veggies, nut, and seeds, is that you are missing out on most phytonutrients you need to fight diseases.

-- Eat whole foods and avoid processed food as much as possible.
+- Eat more whole foods and avoid cravings for processed crap.

 - Do exercise you enjoy but try not to overdo it.